ruro122020/Libraries-App/README.md

 # Library Project

-To start using this application:
+To start using this program:

-Fork and Clone this repo in your terminal
+1. Fork and clone this repo in your terminal.

-CD to the directory
+2. Change directory to the project folder.

-Run pipenv install
+3. Run `pipenv install`.

-Then, run python lib/seed.py
+4. Execute `python lib/seed.py`.

-Then, run python lib/cli.py
+5. Finally, run `python lib/cli.py`.

 A menu should pop up that looks like this: